 Step 5

 The last stage of the process is the company specific interview.
-This could be face to face interview or in virtual space to assess specific skills, values and behaviours that are relevant to the employer.
+This could be face to face interview or in a virtual space to assess specific skills, values and behaviours that are relevant to the employer.
 Interviewer could either be a panel or the depot manager that you will be working in.
 It will typically take place once you have passed the assessments, but in some cases this interview can take place in between stage 1 and 2 of the assessment or even before any assessments.

 Step 6